nus-cs2103/website-base/admin/tp-pe-fragment.md

 **Don't feel upset if the dev team did not totally agree** with most of the bugs you reported.
 That is to be expected, given you had very short time to make those bug decisions while the dev team had a lot more time to deliberate about them.
 Some may have given unreasonable (in your opinion) arguments against your bug reports; not to worry, just give your counter-arguments and leave it to the teaching team to decide (in the next phase) which position is more reasonable.

 However, ==if the dev team's argument is not too far from 'reasonable', **it may be better to agree than disagree**==.<br>
-  Reason: an incorrect counter argument at this phase will lower your _accuracy_ more than an incorrect decision made during the testing phase (because you now have more time to think about the bug).
+  Reason: an incorrect counter argument at this phase will lower your _accuracy_ more than an incorrect decision made during the testing phase (because you now have more time to think about the bug) i.e., changing your position after you had more time to think of it and after having seen more information is encouraged, compared to sticking to your initial position 'no matter what'.
 </box>
 </div>